topdownproteomics/sdk/README.md

 // Initialize providers and modification lookup var elementProvider = new ElementProvider();
 var residueProvider = new IupacAminoAcidProvider(elementProvider);

-var modificationLookup = new ResidModificationLookup(elementProvider);
+// Pull in all RESID modifications var residParser = new ResidXmlParser();
+var modifications = parser.Parse("path to RESID XML");
+var residLookup = ResidModificationLookup.CreateFromModifications(modifications, elementProvider);

 // Create a simple term in code as an example
 // SEQV[RESID:AA0038]ENCE